asingam2017/fa18-516-11/project-report/report.md

 ## Conclusion

 OpenFaaS facilitates clean design, development, deployment and support of the function-as-a-service (micro-services) implementations.
 OpenFaaS creates co-opetitive (co-operation and competition) environment with public cloud providers.
 With all the needed built-in methodologies - API Gateway, FaaS, etc. and tools - security, logging, integrations with DevOp tools, etc., OpenFaaS is already a very good open source alternative for building micro-services and maturity of this framework is drastically increasing with growing usage community and adoption.
 OpenFaaS can be helpful to host variety of FaaS functions all the way from http-based functions to complex functions such as machine learning based predictions and classifications.

+## Team Members and Work Breakdown

+Murali Cheruvu, worked on the CNN, One OpenFaaS function, Docker Image and Deploying Azure (Single-Node Cluster) Anand Sriramulu worked on one OpenFaaS function, Docker Image and Deploying to Raspberry Pi (Multi-Node Cluster)

 ## Acknowledgement